droglenc/NCMTH107/modules/FoundationalDefns_CE_Keys.md

 * I - A Wisconsin resident that had participated in the three previous surveys
 * V - Response ("Strongly Agree", "Agree", "Neutral", "Disagree", or "Strongly Disagree") to "In general, the DNR is responsive to the concerns of most Wisconsin citizens."
-* Po - **All** Wisconsin resident that had participated in the three previous surveys
+* Po - **ALL** Wisconsin resident that had participated in the three previous surveys
-* Pa - *Percent* of ALL Wisconsin residents that had participated in the three previous surveys who either agreed or strongly agreed with the question
+* Pa - *Percent* of **ALL** Wisconsin residents that had participated in the three previous surveys who either agreed or strongly agreed with the question
 * Sa - 773 sampled Wisconsin residents that had participated in the three previous surveys
 * St - *Percent* of 773 sampled Wisconsin residents that had participated in the three previous surveys who either agreed or strongly agreed with the question
-* Variable Type - Categorical, Ordinal
+* Variable Type - The response to the question is categorical, ordinal because a ranking is asked for and those rankings have an order.

 ----